Psoriatic arthritis is a type of arthritis that develops in people who have psoriasis. Psoriasis is a condition that

 There’s no single test for psoriatic arthritis.
-It may take time to reach a diagnosis and your doctor or dermatologist may refer you to a rheumatologist.
+It may take time to reach a diagnosis.
+Your doctor or dermatologist may refer you to a rheumatologist.

 A rheumatologist is a doctor who specializes in diagnosing and treating arthritis.
 Be prepared to list all your symptoms, give a complete medical history, and tell your doctor if you’ve been diagnosed with psoriasis.

 Your rheumatologist will conduct a physical exam, and they may ask you to perform simple tasks that demonstrate your range of motion.

 Diagnosing psoriatic arthritis can be like solving a mystery.
 Your rheumatologist may perform tests to rule out other forms of arthritis, including gout, rheumatoid arthritis (RA), and reactive arthritis.

 They may look for an elevated sedimentation rate, which indicates some amount of inflammation.
 And your rheumatologist may also order X-rays, MRI scans, ultrasounds, or CT scans to look for joint damage.

 Psoriatic arthritis cannot be diagnosed with a simple blood test.
-However, symptoms of psoriatic arthritis are similar to those of RA, so your doctor will probably order a blood test to rule out RA.
+However, symptoms of psoriatic arthritis can be similar to those of RA, so your doctor will probably order a blood test to rule out RA.